datacommonsorg/docsite/custom_dc/troubleshooting.md

 1. In the `env.list` file, check that you are not using single or double quotes around any of the values.
 1. Check your Docker command line for invalid arguments.
 Often Docker won't give any error messages but failures will show up at runtime.

+## NL queries not returning custom data

+If you have previously been able to get custom data in your natural-language query results, but this has suddenly stopped working, this is due to embeddings incompatibility issues between releases.
+To fix this, do the following:
+1. Delete the `datacommons` subdirectory from your output directory.
+1. Restart the services, and reload the data from the /admin page.

 ## Website display problems

 If styles aren't rendering properly because CSS, logo files or JS files are not loading, check your Docker command line for invalid arguments.
 Often Docker won't give any error messages but failures will show up at runtime.